MERYEM-AD/Weather-Dashboard/README.md

  * the Weather interface presented also with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity;
  * If the Traveler clicks on a searched city in the search history then he will be presented with current and future conditions for that city.

+# Extra developing code :

+* If the Traveler entred an unfouned city he will redirect to a 404 page ;

 # GitBash & GitHub:

 * Commit with msg every modification in code.